 - Scalability.
 If your development does not depend on an internal team, it’s easier to scale up (or down) as needed.
 Should you need more training content, the vendor will simply scale up the team, which can be difficult to impossible to achieve internally.

 - Fast Turnaround Times.
-A vendor you work with will likely place emphasis on fast project turnarounds.
-Because many of the adjacent issues are taken care of separately, that means better time-to-completion for any eLearning content you are looking to produce.
+A vendor will likely place emphasis on fast project turnarounds.
+Because many of the related issues are taken care of separately, that means faster time-to-completion for eLearning content you are looking to produce.

 - The Potential for Innovation.
-When you handle the development of training content in-house, you likely have time - at best - to focus on the status quo.
-An external team, on the other hand, can help you be aware of technology and audience trends, implementing more innovative and forward-looking solutions as a result.
+When you handle the development of training content in-house, you likely just have time for the basics.
+An external team, on the other hand, can introduce new technology and audience trends to your eLearning, implementing innovative ideas.

 - Lack of Organizational Expertise.
 Naturally, an external partner will not know your training subject or employees as well as you do.
 Unless a specific information dissemination process is in place, that lack of expertise can lead to less effective training materials.

 - Variable Quality.
-When you produce training videos and other content in-house, chances are you know exactly what you’re getting.
-But working with external vendors, especially in a new working relationship, might not be as reliable.
-Initially, the quality of videos you receive may not be up to your (or your audience’s) standards.
+When you produce training videos and other content in-house, you know exactly what you’re getting.

 How Do You Know What Decision is Right For You?

-Ultimately, the best way to square your desire to outsource the eLearning content development process with your available resources is to engage in a cost-benefit analysis for your specific situation.
-Businesses outsource content across the board for a variety of reasons, from scaling eLearning efforts to taking advantage of increased expertise.
+Ultimately, the best way to decide to outsource the eLearning content development process with your available resources is to engage in a cost-benefit analysis for your specific situation.
+Businesses outsource content for a variety of reasons, from scaling eLearning efforts to taking advantage of increased expertise.
 With these variables in mind, consider the following decision points for your consideration:

 - What type of content do I need?
-Simple types of content - such as short corporate training videos - can easily be produced in-house.
-More complex alternatives, however, can benefit from and even require a vendor with a professional focus on this area of expertise.
+Simple content - such as short corporate training videos - can easily be produced in-house.
+More complex alternatives, however, may benefit from using a vendor with a professional focus on this area of expertise.

 - What are my content expectations?
 Another axis of consideration should be your quality expectations.
 Put simply; the more professional your training materials need to be, the greater the need for external expertise.

 - What are my available resources?
 If you already have an eLearning or content development team in place, outsourcing may not be necessary.
-If on the other hand, that expertise does not exist in your organization, it makes sense to find it externally.
+If on the other hand, your team does not have the time or expertise, it makes sense to find it externally.

 - What can a vendor provide that I cannot?
 In many ways, this question is a summary of the above points.
 Outsourcing makes sense, as long as you have the resources - and the process adds an element to the process that would not otherwise exist.